 The proposed construction activities would involve the use of electric- and diesel-powered dredge and barge equipment, tugboats, land-based heavy construction equipment, and haul trucks.
 The air quality analysis assumed that the unmitigated main engines of hydraulic dredges would be powered by the electrical grid, as (1) these equipment were used for the initial phase of the Channel Deepening Project and (2) it would be prohibitive to obtain an air permit for a diesel-powered unit, given its excessive emissions.
 Additionally, the analysis assumed that unmitigated earthmoving activities would comply with SCAQMD Rule 403, Fugitive Dust, and that the construction contractor would control fugitive dust emissions by 75 percent from uncontrolled levels.
 Equipment usage and scheduling needed to calculate proposed construction emissions were developed from the experience of current and past Port dredging and disposal activities (Gahagan & Bryant Associates 2007).
 Construction of the Proposed Action is expected to begin in early 2009.
-The proposed construction schedules are presented in Appendix F.
+The proposed Appendix F of this SEIS/SEIR includes the construction schedules are presented in Appendix F for the Proposed Action.